orthanc-mirrors/orthanc-book/Sphinx/source/users/lua.rst

 * ``HttpDelete(url, headers)``
 * ``SetHttpCredentials(username, password)`` can be used to setup the HTTP credentials.
+* ``SetHttpTimeout(timeout)`` can be used to configure a timeout (in seconds).
+  When contacting an external webservice, it is recommended to configure a very short timeout not to lock the Lua context for too long.
+No other Lua callbacks may be run at the same time which may have a significant impact on Orthanc responsivness in general.

 The ``headers`` argument is optional and was added in release 1.2.1.
 It allows to set the HTTP headers for the HTTP client request.